sismics/docs/README.md

 The latest release is downloadable here: <https://github.com/sismics/docs/releases> in WAR format.
 **The default admin password is "admin".
 Don't forget to change it before going to production.**

-How to build Docs from the sources
+How to build Teedy from the sources
 ----------------------------------

 Prerequisites: JDK 8 with JCE, Maven 3, Tesseract 3 or 4

-Docs is organized in several Maven modules:
+Teedy is organized in several Maven modules:

   - docs-core
   - docs-web